 Then at 41 weeks 1 day, it all went out the window.

-We asked local midwife Nina Couto to share with us 5 unique aspects of midwifery care that she believes her clients benefit from.
+Are you thinking about having a midwife or a traditional OBGYN.
+Here's 5 reasons to have a midwife deliver your baby.
+We asked local Georgetown midwife, Nina Couto to share with us 5 unique aspects of midwifery care that she believes her clients benefit from.

 As doulas who have witnessed many beautiful and moving caesarean births, it saddens us that caesarean birth is not as celebrated as a “natural” or vaginal birth is, and that mothers are made to feel ashamed or that they have somehow failed for having this type of birth.